vishvAsa/sanskrit/vyAkaraNam/whitney/15_Chapter_XI_AORIST_SYSTEMS.md

 though they lack the sibilant, are perhaps to be referred to this
 aorist: compare `avitá`, 908.
 A few similar cases occur in the epics, and are of like doubtful character: thus,
-`jānithās, mādithās, vartithās, çan̄kithās`, and (the causative: 1048) `aghātayithās`. `Agṛhītām` and `gṛhīthās` and `gṛhīta`, if not false readings for `gṛhṇī`-, are probably irregular present-formations.
+`jānithās, mādithās, vartithās, śan̄kithās`, and (the causative: 1048) `aghātayithās`. `Agṛhītām` and `gṛhīthās` and `gṛhīta`, if not false readings for `gṛhṇī`-, are probably irregular present-formations.